Nine indicators of property success

 Many people are good at using the indices listed above during the acquisition process – for example, to decide what suburb to purchase in – but then don’t stay on top of the indicators as they change over time.
 To ensure your property (whether it is one or more) is working to its optimum level, stay on top of the key property success indicators.

 The indicators can also be used to answer the question of ‘the best’ property approach – ie – buy and hold, or buy and sell.
 The answer can be found by matching your approach and property type with the market.
 Choose markets with a high level of intrinsic drivers for your ‘buy and hold’ strategy, and markets with high extrinsic factors for ‘buy and sell’ activities.

 Top line v specifics

 As mentioned above, the indicators outlined here are top line pointers and should be used as the groundwork for taking a closer look at areas and specific property.
 We have thousands of markets in Australia, and when one market is too hot there are others that are just on the upswing.
 At Crave, we believe a healthy approach to portfolio building should include developing a strong loan to value ratio (LVR) providing the ability to swoop on opportunities.
 To identify those opportunities, we look to the next level of indicators – suburb level.
-Stay tuned for details on these indicators in a future article.
+Suburb level information is covered in our story Seven keys to suburb magic.

 Buy smarter = limitless ways to build lifetime income